Pixel-0/Coin-ranking/README.md

 ### Challenges & Solutions

-- Shimmering loader not working: Replaced custom shimmer animation with placeholder images for reliability.
+- #### Shimmering loader for lists and details:
+ Initially, we struggled to implement smooth shimmer placeholders for both the coin list and the detail screen.
+UIKit does not have built-in support for shimmering, so creating custom placeholder views with animations was tricky.
+We solved this by designing `CoinShimmerCell` for list items and `CoinDetailShimmerView` for the detail screen, providing immediate visual feedback while data loads.

-- Combining SwiftUI charts with UIKit: Solved by embedding SwiftUI Chart views inside `UIHostingController`.
+- #### Combining SwiftUI charts with UIKit:
+We embedded SwiftUI `Chart` views inside UIKit using `UIHostingController` to display historical price data with selectable ranges.

-- Pagination & filtering of coins: Implemented `UISegmentedControl` for filters and scroll-based pagination.
+- #### Pagination & filtering of coins:
+Implemented UISegmentedControl for filtering by highest price or best 24-hour change, combined with scroll-based pagination to incrementally fetch the top 100 coins.

 ### Project Structure